 One characteristic of this revivalist culture was an increased interest in spiritual manifestations and gifts.
 The ardent preaching of Charles Finney, Lorenzo Dow, George Lane, and others elicited passionate responses from their audiences, including prophesying, crying, shouting, dancing, shaking, and rolling on the ground.
 Some groups, such as the United Society of Believers in the Second Coming of Jesus Christ (Shakers), even made some of these practices a formal part of their worship.

 This style of worship was not without detractors.
 In fact, many mainstream Christians frowned upon this so-called enthusiasm.
 By 1830, the surge in religious excitement began to subside.
 However, there were still many who believed these manifestations were authentic expressions of the spirit.
-The Mormon missionaries’ message that spiritual gifts had returned to the Church thus appealed to many of those they taught in Ohio.
+The Latter-day Saint missionaries’ message that spiritual gifts had returned to the Church thus appealed to many of those they taught in Ohio.

 After the departure of the missionaries, the converts had little experience, few copies of the Book of Mormon, and no copies of Joseph Smith’s other revelations to consult in practicing their new faith.
 Flush with zeal, some of them began to introduce elements of enthusiastic worship—or “spiritual operations” as they sometimes called them—into their meetings.
 However, it was not always clear which manifestations were inspired and which were spurious.